 Why you should visit.
 If you’re missing home and in need a good brew, you’re curious about what exactly a book cafe is or you’re a bibliophile needing a quick fix.

 54 Lieu Giai, Ba Dinh, Hanoi

-From first look, the Lotte Centre appears as your run-of-the-mill shopping complex.
+On first look, the Lotte Centre appears as your run-of-the-mill shopping complex.
 But hidden on the lower floor is the lift that ascends you to 830ft in just 50 seconds.
-Featuring South East Asia’s first ever built Sky Walk, the Observation Deck is not to be missed and can be visited day or night.
-At just 230,000 VND (Approximately £8), you’ll be treated to 360 panoramic views of Vietnam’s capital, with a few interactive modules for the added experience.
+Featuring South East Asia’s first ever built Sky Walk, the observation deck is not to be missed and can be visited day or night.
+At just 230,000 VND (Approximately £8), you’ll be treated to 360 panoramic views of Hanoi, with a few interactive modules for the added experience.

 Why you should visit.
-Because it offers panoramic views of the city of under a tenner – duh!
+For 360 degree panoramic views of the city of under £10.

 39 Nguyễn Hữu Huân, Lý Thái Tổ, Hà Nội, Vietnam